SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

 Armand Charlet, quite absent up to now in the drama will defend Terray and explain that being 60, he is not fit anymore for such rescues, if not he would have gone with Terray.
 It is still a pity that

 such a figure respected by all mountaineers did not attempt to persuade his fellow Chamonix guides to participate in the rescue.
 During the winter 1938 he had led the parties (from Chamonix and Geneva) which saved the famous Swiss guide, Raymond Lambert, his young pal Marcel Gallay (an aspirant-guide as Vincendon) and his client Erika Stagni.
-Some will say that most of the Chamonix
+Some will say that the Chamonix

 Terray will rapidly accept to take back his resignation from the Chamonix guides Company, in exchange his exclusion is cancelled.

 As for the representatives of the Chamonix guides company they continued in their stubborn attitude in stating to the press that

 “…Those who by vanity attempt climbs beyond their capabilities… dismiss easily the risks taken by their rescuers.
 We assert that Vincendon and Henry have voluntarily put themselves in that exceptional situation… One cannot expose with certainty the life of 10 to 15 rescuers, even to rescue two men.”

 For the high command of the French Army, enough has been done, they evaluate the rescue to the equivalent of 3 million euros of today's currency and state that for two imprudent young men the loss of an S58 will impact the training of their pilots, essential for the Algerian “peace keeping” operation.
 An opinion shared by many, but not by The FFM and Lucien Devies whose committee will declare that

 “rescuing our fellow human beings in distress is a human duty, even if risks have to be taken”